andreikop/enki/doc/devindex.rst

 Plugin

 * provides additional useful functionality for user.
-Example - File Manager plugin
+Example - File Browser
-* extends core functionality (adds additional patterns for parse console output to the console manager in the core
+* extends core functionality
 * provides some API for other plugins.
 NOT DESIRED.
 It's better to try to avoid plugin to plugin dependencies

 Main difference of core and plugins - plugin definitely knows about core API, architecture, functionality, but